isomerpages/mom-nwc/Resources/flexible-wages/index.md

   - **Other Variable Payments**, rewarding employees for their contributions to short-term goals (e.g. new product launch, project completion, operational improvements) and are given monthly or quarterly
   - **Annual Wage Supplement (AWS) or 13th-Month Bonus**, which is a single annual payment typically given at the end of the calendar or financial year

-(An infographic on the components of the FWS can be found [here](/resources/flexible-wages/files/TAFEP_Infographic 2_How Does the Flexible Wage System Work-1.png))
+(A summary of the components of the FWS can be found [here](/resources/flexible-wages/files/TAFEP_Infographic 2_How Does the Flexible Wage System Work-1.png))

 <br>